cite-architecture/citedx/docs/CEX-spec-1.1.md

 The `cexversion` block contains a single content line with a string identifying the version of the CITE Exchange format followed  in this CEX source.

-**Example**:  The following example is a valid `cexversion` block.
+**Example**:  The following example is a valid `cexversion` block, using `#` for its delimiting string.
 It includes an empty line and a comment line, but only one content line, specifying the version of the CEX data format.

     #!cexversion

-    # note: starting out with version 1.0
+    # note: currently using version 1.1
-    1.0
+    1.1

 ### `citelibrary`